 Throughout different times of the year, the CoC and the HMIS lead work together to assess data quality throughout the CoC.
 This includes working on Annual Homeless Assessment Report (AHAR) submission, the PIT count, project review/ranking, and working with individual programs while completing their Annual Performance Reports (APRs).
 According to the Eastern PA CoC, the largest overall barrier to HMIS-participation remains non-HUD funded volunteer and faith-based operated projects and VA-funded projects, such as VASH.
-Additional outreach to volunteer and faith-based engagement and education among these groups should lead to increased HMIS participation.
+Additional outreach to volunteer and faith-based organizations will occur through the implementation of coordinated entry.
+Increased engagement and education among these groups should lead to increased HMIS participation.
 The CoC will work with Veterans to improve participation among VA-funded projects.
-In regards to

-VASH, the CoC built a new bed/voucher-based process within the CoC's HMIS and will begin piloting this enhancement with Public Housing Authorities.
+In regards to VASH, the CoC built a new bed/voucher-based process within the CoC's HMIS and will begin piloting this enhancement with Public Housing Authorities.